 Most decisions will be finalised by 4pm on the Friday of the week of the hearing.
 In complex matters or if the Member has unavoidable commitments or has heard a number of appeals, the decision may take a little longer.

 If an appeal is allowed, the outcome will be published in The Gazette.
-The decision will not repeat the information in the Selection File or given in the hearing, but will set-out the key reasons and aim to provide constructive feedback to assist career development and performance in future selection processes.
-Reasons for decisions are not published on the PRSB website but are provided to relevant Victoria Police managers, the LPR and the parties
+The decision will not repeat the information in the Selection File or given in the hearing but will set-out the key reasons and aim to provide constructive feedback to assist career development and performance in future selection processes.
+Reasons for decisions are not published on the PRSB website but are provided to relevant Victoria Police managers, the local panel representative and the parties

 You will be receive the PRSB decision by email.
-If you will not be contactable through your Victoria Police email address in this timeframe, please advise the PRSB Secretary of an alternative email address.
+If you will not be able to access your Victoria Police email address in this timeframe, please advise the PRSB Secretary of an alternative.

 Avenues for review